ToNyOyO/veeva-vault-package-maker/README.md

             --method "nameOfMethod"
             --id "123-presentation-ID"        Add a link to a slide in another Veeva presentation

-$ gulp rename --from "old name"
+$ gulp rename --from "Old name"
-              --to "new name"                 Rename a Key Message and associated files
+              --to "New name"                 Rename a Key Message and associated files
 ```

 ### In depth